From the archives: The original post was posted on the Home-Ed List on 5th February 1995

 – I’d write lengthy reports (beautifully presented) to give them (something to put in their files) providing arguments/evidence against whatever it is they are concerned about.

-- I'd tape record every conversation with anyone from the social services (it seems to encourage them to stay within the law if nothing else).
-These tape recordings would not be admissible as evidence in court, but if, for example, an official threatened me in a telephone call (as happened to someone I know), it would be jolly useful to have a tape of it to play the head of social services (unless the person you were recording was the head of social services!).
+– I’d record every conversation with anyone from the social services (it seems to encourage them to stay within the law if nothing else).
+These recordings would not be admissible as evidence in court, but if, for example, an official threatened me in a telephone call (as happened to someone I know), it would be jolly useful to have a recording of it to play the head of social services (unless the person you were recording was the head of social services!).

 – I’d assume that everything I said or wrote or did was, as it were, on the record, and might be used in court – so it is essential to do nothing which might make one look unreasonable.